reiver/spacehost-values/README.md

 Humans are political creatures.
 Politics are normal.

-But your politics may _not_ be shared with others.
+But your politics may _not_ be (and likely isn't) shared with all others.

-It doesn't matter whether you call your _politics_ "morals", "ideology", "ethics", or "politics".
+It doesn't matter whether you call your _politics_ "morals", "ideology", "ethics", "politics", or whatever.
 It is all still _politics_ as far as this is concerned.

 If you discover that someone is _not_ receptive to your politics, stop sharing it with them.

 Don't make the workplace unnecessarily political.

+People should be able to work and do their job without being exposed to politics they aren't receptive to.